Get out your hiking boots and explore the over 1,600 acres of open space on the Palos Verdes Peninsula.

 Point Vicente Lighthouse

 Point Vicente Lighthouse is one of the most prominent features of the Palos Verdes Peninsula.
 The 67 feet tall lighthouse was built in 1926.
-The grounds of the lighthouse are closed to the public except for the second Saturday of each month when a small museum is open from 10:00 am. to 3:00 pm.
+The grounds of the lighthouse are closed to the public except for the second Saturday of each month.

 Point Vicente Interpretive Center